Runsprint/.password-generator/readmeforme.md

       }
       and used setTimeout function too when I wand display nnone or flex "copied"

+              I changed copy function and used "alert" acced of console.log.

       :root{
     --red:#ffffff its variable in css